 Forced air furnaces are an incredible piece of machinery that does a great job heating your home.
 They are also known for being an extremely durable product too.
 They are however not indestructible and like any other appliance they can have problems with them from time to time.
-Here are some of the more common furnace problems and the solutions to them.
+The following are some of the more common furnace problems and their solutions.

 Low air flow through the system